-The African Research Institute (Afrika Kutatóintézet) is a research center of the Óbuda University, founded in 2019 in the framework of the Doctoral School for Safety and Security Sciences (Biztonságtudományi Doktori Iskolájában).
-The center conducts research in the field of security sciences concerning the area of the African continent.
+The Africa Research Institute (Afrika Kutatóintézet) is a research center of the Óbuda University, founded in 2019 in the framework of the Doctoral School for Safety and Security Sciences (Biztonságtudományi Doktori Iskolájában).
+The center conducts research in the field of security sciences concerning the area of the Africa continent.

 Official website of the Óbuda University.

 Facebook profile of the Óbuda University.

 Facebook profile of the Africa Research Institute.